 Or to put it another way, how can experts sense various fruits and spices in something which we would just describe as 'nice'?
-This article can explain and will help us all to enjoy more from a glass of wine.
+This article can explain and will help us all to enjoy more from wine tasting.

 Let’s start with the burning question: